 NSW Implements New Freedoms

 The announcement follows weeks of speculation that Premier Gladys Berejiklian would lift certain restrictions, despite a rapid rise on COVID cases.
 On Wednesday, the state recorded 919 new cases, the country’s worst days for cases on record.
-Steadfastly, the premier and her senior ministers had outline certain freedoms would be introduced, should vaccinations be increased and when the state six million jabs on Tuesday, the conversation sparked up.
+Steadfastly, the premier and her senior ministers had outlined certain freedoms would be introduced, should vaccinations be increased, and when the state had six million jabs on Tuesday, the conversation sparked up.

 “As soon as we had all those milestones, we will have those extra freedoms.
 We’re looking forward as a team to announce tomorrow or the day after what those are for those who are fully vaccinated,” she said on Wednesday.